bcrossley712/fs-journal/quizzes/week04.md

 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
 A promise is the information given to us to let us know that our request is being fulfilled before the request gets fulfilled.
+A catch is used to capture a rejected promise.
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->